Everi (NYSE:EVRI) Updates Q2 2021 Earnings Guidance

-Everi (NYSE:EVRI) last announced its quarterly earnings results on Wednesday, May 5th.
-The credit services provider reported $0.21 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.17.
-The firm had revenue of $139.11 million during the quarter, compared to the consensus estimate of $123.64 million.
-Everi had a negative return on equity of 13,310.05% and a negative net margin of 11.65%.
-On average, equities research analysts predict that Everi will post 0.67 EPS for the current fiscal year.

-In other news, CFO Mark F. Labay sold 28,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 28th.
+In other Everi news, EVP Darren Simmons sold 14,584 shares of the stock in a transaction that occurred on Wednesday, April 28th.
+The shares were sold at an average price of $16.91, for a total transaction of $246,615.44.
+Following the sale, the executive vice president now directly owns 47,824 shares in the company, valued at approximately $808,703.84.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, CFO Mark F. Labay sold 28,000 shares of the stock in a transaction that occurred on Wednesday, April 28th.
 The stock was sold at an average price of $16.25, for a total transaction of $455,000.00.
-Following the completion of the sale, the chief financial officer now owns 47,560 shares in the company, valued at $772,850.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Darren Simmons sold 14,584 shares of the company’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $16.91, for a total value of $246,615.44.
-Following the sale, the executive vice president now owns 47,824 shares of the company’s stock, valued at approximately $808,703.84.
+Following the sale, the chief financial officer now owns 47,560 shares in the company, valued at $772,850.
 The disclosure for this sale can be found here.
-5.80% of the stock is owned by corporate insiders.
+Corporate insiders own 5.80% of the company’s stock.

 Everi Holdings Inc provides entertainment and technology solutions for the casino and digital gaming industries in the United States, Canada, the United Kingdom, Europe, the Caribbean, Central America, and Asia.
 It operates in two segments, Games and FinTech.
 The company offers local and wide-area progressive gaming products, such as classic mechanical reel games and video reel games, as well as TournEvent, a slot tournament terminal and system machine; and sells player terminals, licenses, back office systems, and other related equipment.